helenavallicrosa/helenavallicrosa.github.io/aboutme.md

 I defended my **Ph.D. in Terrestrial Ecology** in November 2021, under the supervision of Prof. Josep Peñuelas and Prof. Jordi Sardans at the Center for Ecological Research and Forestry Applications (CREAF), **Universitat Autònoma de Barcelona**, Spain.
 The thesis titled "Global change and forest nutrient stoichiometry.
 The foliar elemental composition of woody plants and its drivers" can be consulted and downloaded [here](https://ddd.uab.cat/pub/tesis/2021/hdl_10803_674539/hvp1de1.pdf).

-Feel free to reach out to talk about research, scientific outreach, or cool activities in Catalan, Spanish, English, or Portuguese.
+Happy to chat about research, scientific outreach, or cool activities in Catalan, Spanish, English, or Portuguese.